 SOUL FAST

+This fast is a great option if you have health issues that prevent you from fasting food, or if you wish to refocus certain areas of your life that are out of balance.
 For example, you might choose to stop using social media or watching television for the duration of the fast and then carefully introduce those elements back into your life in healthy doses at the conclusion of the fast.

 Across the pages of Scripture, we see clear priority given to the consistent assembling of God’s people.
 We also find a recurring theme of dispersement or sending.
 In each case, we find God emphasizing our proximity to others as vital.